MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 nitty-gritty.
 -->
-Add a new int32 field to existing Probe struct for timeoutSeconds that exists of timeoutMilliseconds.
+Add a new int32 field to existing Probe struct for timeoutSeconds that exists of timeoutMilliseconds. int32 data type is used for consistency with existing fields.
+Using the fully available range of an int32 with a maximum value of 2147483647 represents a value of ~24.8 days.
+If the Milliseconds variant of a field is set, use it in preference to the existing Seconds field, and completely ignore the value of the existing field.
+This behavior makes it strictly opt-in on setting a non-zero Milliseconds field.

 ### User Stories (Optional)